Happy Valley set: Hugh Cholmondeley, 3rd Baron Delamere

 One of the first British settlers in East Africa, Hugh Cholmondeley, 3rd Baron Delamere (1870–1931), K.C.M.G., is credited with helping form the Happy Valley set.
 Lord Delamere first travelled to East Africa in 1891 for lion hunting and returned yearly to resume the hunt.
 In 1894, he was mauled by a lion.
 As a result, he limped for the rest of his life.
-He is also credited for coining the term "white hunter".
-In 1896, he moved to Africa and eventually settled in Kenya.
+He is also credited for inventing the term "white hunter".
+In 1896, he relocated to Africa and eventually settled in Kenya.
 In 1906, he acquired a large farm, the Soysambu Ranch, which would eventually rise to 200000 acre.
 Lord Delamere is also considered to have contributed significantly to the development of Kenyan agriculture.
-He quickly became the unofficial leader of the white community in Kenya.
+He quickly became well known among the European community in Kenya.
 He was active in recruiting settlers to East Africa, and deeply admired the culture of the local Maasai.
 There is a story of Delamere's riding his horse into the dining room of Nairobi's Norfolk Hotel and jumping over the tables.
 He was also known to knock golf balls onto the roof of the Muthaiga Country Club, the pink stucco gathering-place for Nairobi's white élite, and then climb up to retrieve them.
 At the outbreak of World War I, Delamere was placed in charge of intelligence on the Maasai border, monitoring the movements of German units in present-day Tanzania.
 He married Lady Charles Markham (née Gwladys Helen Beckett) in 1928.
 He died in 1931.